52North/youngs/README.md

 }
 ```

-The advantag of a YAML file is that it supports references, e.g. using default values as shown below.
+The advantage of a YAML file is that it supports references, e.g. using default values as shown below.

 ```yaml
 defaults: